StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 rdsDatabase.end();

 // NB: Optional Flush
-// For example this is required in a Lambda environment to force the OLTP HTTP to post before the script ends. provider.forceFlush().finally(() => {
+// For example, required in a Lambda environment to force the OLTP HTTP to post before the script ends. provider.forceFlush().finally(() => {
     console.log('Success')
 });